Eppo-exp/eppo-docs/docs/sdks/server-sdks/ruby.md

 ### B. Initialize the SDK

-To initialize the SDK, you will need an SDK key.
-You can generate one [in the flag interface](https://eppo.cloud/feature-flags/keys).
+Initialize the SDK with a SDK key, which can be generated in the [flags configuration interface](https://eppo.cloud/feature-flags/keys).

 ```ruby
 require 'eppo_client'